Enr1g/secrypt/README.md

 - `sepk_rep` is not a private key itself but rather an opaque handle that can be used by Secure Enclave to regenerate key.
     - You can't decrypt the file on the other Mac.
 Secure Enclave private keys are tied to their, well, Secure Enclave.
 That's a very poetic way to lose your data.
 - Access control rules of the key require that biometry or password authentication are provided to use the private key.
 - One might be tempted to say that the data is encrypted or decrypted **in** Secure Enclave. **It's not**.
+The nasty Secure Enclave keys can be used solely for signing or key agreement, not encryption.
 The data is encrypted using `syk` that is made accessible after some Secure Enclave magic.
 The `syk` and `shk` live in RAM for some period of time.
-Whether this period is brief or not, may they possibly get swapped or find themselves in coredump depends heavily on CryptoKit's implementation of SymmetricKey and SharedSecret classes.
+Whether this period is brief or not, may they possibly get swapped or find themselves in a coredump depends heavily on CryptoKit's implementation of SymmetricKey and SharedSecret classes.
 I dunno.
+- There is more subtle issue with `epk`.
+It must be reliably destroyed after the encryption step or it can be used to recreate `shk` and `syk`.
+Storing it somewhere else is a funny way to backdoor your own encryption system.

 # Bugs